michalcichon/michalcichon.github.io/_posts/2021-03-28-algorithms-plus-data-structures-equals-programs.md

 ---
 layout: post
 title:  "Algorithms + Data structures = Programs"
 description: "I have been working as a contractor software developer for many years.
-In my job I have a lot of what I enjoy the most in my professional life - crème de la crème of software development - writing programs.
+In my job I have a lot of what I enjoy the most in my professional life - so called crème de la crème of software development which is writing programs.
 This process is almost never a single shot of typing what was thought, running, testing and committing into the repository.
 It is obviously not as there are always nuances of what should be done..."
 date:   2021-03-28 09:00:00 +0200
 categories: software-development
 keywords: code review, code evaluation, recruiting software developers